NethServer/ns8-docs/mail.rst

   the same node, you can configure and start only one mail server instance per node, otherwise a TCP port conflict error occurs.

+A Mail instance can be integrated with other applications.
+For example:

+- :ref:`WebTop <webtop-section>` groupware.

+- :ref:`roundcube-section` web mail client.

-The optional :ref:`imapsync-section` application can be connected to Mail.
-It allows scheduling periodical fetch jobs or migrating emails from external IMAP servers to local user mailboxes.
+- :ref:`Imapsync <imapsync-section>` schedules periodical fetch jobs or migrates emails from external IMAP servers to local user mailboxes.

+- :ref:`Piler <piler-section>` archives any message sent or received by Mail with the SMTP protocol.

 Configuration